thomasjm/thomasjm.github.io/_posts/2022-8-6-slow-close-fds.md

 * A process can discover its own open file descriptors by listing the directory `/proc/${pid}/fd` (Linux) or `/dev/fd` (macOS), where it can find a file named after each file descriptor.
   * **Pros**: This approach is actually `O(number of open files)`.
   * **Cons**: Parsing integers from file names feels weird.
 And if you're using containerization tricks like file namespaces, then `/proc` files may not be available.
+And the process subsystem would need to be careful about race conditions.

 * MacOS offers `proc_pidinfo`, which lets a process enumerate its file descriptors.
   * **Pros**: Same as previous.